You can segment your email list by what page(s) they visited.

 That means you can use your email marketing for “retargeting” aka “remarketing.”

-Retargeting is an increasingly popular marketing tactic that targets prospects based on their having already visited your site (or a specific page, depending what pages include your retargeting-cookie-dropping code).
+Retargeting is an increasingly popular marketing tactic that targets prospects based on their having already visited your site (or a specific page, depending on what pages include your retargeting-cookie-dropping code).

 You know from the person’s previous visit that they’re interested in your product, so you use retargeting to get a second chance at converting them.